codeenigma/billder/README.md

 0 1 2 * *	root	nodejs /opt/billder/index.js
 ```

 Note, Billder supports being passed a month to generate invoices for in the form of 'YYYY-MM', e.g. `2017-11`.
-If you do not pass it a month to process, it will automatically use last month, so if you are in November it will create invoices for October (`2017-10`).
+If you do not pass it a month to process, it will automatically use last month, so if you are in November 2017 it will create invoices for October 2017 (`2017-10`) by default.
 Passing Billder a month to process is as simple as this example, which will process June 2016:

 ```bash
 nodejs /opt/billder/index.js 2016-06